bcmi/Rendered-Image-Harmonization-Dataset-RdHarmony/README.md

 Junyan Cao, Wenyan Cong, Li Niu, Jianfu Zhang, Liqing Zhang

 Note that in our paper, RdHarmony contains rendered training pairs with 6 novel categories.
-We extend it to 5 more novel categories.
+We extend it to 5 more novel categories now.

 ## Downloads